lewagon/dotfiles/04-Front-End/08-Templating/04-Todo-List-Vue/README.md

 A Vue instance is already created with `createApp()` function.
 You will code your component inside of `createApp()`.

-`.mout("#todosContainer")` is called on the Vue instance.
+`.mount("#todosContainer")` is called on the Vue instance.
 It means this Vue instance will be mounted on the HTML element that has the css selector `#todosContainer`.

 [`data`](https://vuejs.org/api/options-state.html#data) is a component option.
 It returns a plain JavaScript object.
 The properties, like `message`, are made available in the HTML by `{{}}`.